3 Flashcard Types To Speed Up Anki Flashcard Creation

 For these flashcards, we want to incorporate that definition.
-Spanish is a really nice language for incorporating definitions into your flashcards, because there are so many cognates (“mover” – to move, “persona” – person, “otro” – other, “brusquedad” – brusqueness).
-Even if you don’t have a huge active vocabulary in the language, you can start using a monolingual dictionary relatively early, to make new word cards like these:
+Spanish is a really nice language for incorporating definitions into your flashcards because there are so many cognates (mover – to move, persona – person, otro – other, brusquedad – brusqueness).
+Even if you don’t have a huge active vocabulary in the language, you can start using a monolingual dictionary relatively early to make new word cards like these:

 Or, you could easily turn this into a conjugation exercise if you wanted to, by adding the infinitive and perhaps instructions on which case to switch to.
-That turns this into a word form card (“Preterite“, or “el pretérito” is one form of the past tense in Spanish):
+That turns this into a word form card (preterite, or el pretérito, is one form of the past tense in Spanish):

 You can go either way; they’re both good choices.
-I’d personally go for the first option, the New Word Card, most of the time, unless I’m specifically having a lot of trouble remembering how to conjugate in the past tense and want to focus my attention on that, rather than just memorize the right word to fill in the blank.
+I’d personally go for the first option – the new word card – most of the time, unless I’m specifically having a lot of trouble remembering how to conjugate in the past tense and want to focus my attention on that, rather than just memorize the right word to fill in the blank.

 There’s one more flashcard you’d typically want, which is the comprehension card:

-You’ll want this card regardless of whether you chose the Word Form route or the New Word route.
-You want to think of ANY example of sacudió (shook) to get this card correct, and on the back, you’d have your re-assembled Woman-Shook-Rugs sentence as one possible example.
+You’ll want this card regardless of whether you chose the word form route or the new word route.
+You want to think of ANY example of sacudió (shook) to get this card correct, and on the back, you’d have your reassembled woman–shook–rugs sentence as one possible example.

 None of this is new so far.
 It’s just a fleshed-out example of the stuff that’s already on the site and in the book.
-So with that out of the way, let’s get to some new stuff:
+So, with that out of the way, let’s get to some new stuff.

-New Flashcards #1 and #2:
+New flashcards #1 and #2: Root form flashcards

 Earlier, we said that we didn’t know the infinitive of our verb, sacudir (to shake).
 So what if we made a couple of new flashcards to learn that?

 This card functions as a pure vocabulary exercise.
-You need to think about what sacudir means, and when possible, think of any example of that word – used in a conjugated form or not – in a sentence.
+You need to think about what sacudir means and, when possible, think of any example of that word – used in a conjugated form or not – in a sentence.

 For the last few months, I’ve been making a ton of Spanish flashcards with definitions on them, just like the first examples in this article.
-I like definitions, because they add a lot of specificity to each word I learn, they introduce me to lots of new vocabulary, and they do a nice job of connecting old words to my new words.
+I like definitions because they add a lot of specificity to each word I learn, they introduce me to lots of new vocabulary, and they do a nice job of connecting old words to my new words.

-Introducing the Definition Card:
+Introducing the definition card:

 I’ve been using these for a week or so, and I love them with all my heart.
-I’m in the process of shifting as many of my old cards over to this new model as I can, because it’s connecting all my old vocabulary to tons of juicy vocabulary that was already sitting on my flashcards.
+I’m in the process of shifting as many of my old cards over to this new model as I can because it’s connecting all my old vocabulary to tons of juicy vocabulary that was already sitting on my flashcards.

-Let me show you how to make ‘em:
+Let me show you how to make ‘em.

-2. Unzip it and doubleclick on the file, New Definition_Root Form Card Model.apkg.
-Anki will open up and it’ll import a new deck with 5 cards in it, entitled “New Definition/Root Form Card Model”:
+2. Unzip it and double-click on the file ‘New Definition_Root Form Card Model.apkg.’
+Anki will open up and it’ll import a new deck with 5 cards in it, entitled ‘New Definition/Root Form Card Model’:

 3. Now that the deck is imported, you’ve installed the model.
 If you want, you can delete that deck now without losing the new model flashcard type.
-(Click on the gear button to the right of the deck and select ‘Delete’.)
+(Click on the gear button to the right of the deck and select ‘Delete.’)